openshift/contra-hdsl/docs/source/withHdslPod.rst

    ========================= ====== ======== =======
    openshift_service_account String False    | OpenShift service account to use.
                                              | **Default**: ``'jenkins'``
-   linchpin_container_name   String False    | Name of the linchpin container
+   linchpinContainerName     String False    | Name of the linchpin container
                                              | **Default**: ``'linchpin-executor'``
    linchpin_image_name       String False    | Image to use
                                              | **Default**: ``'linchpin-executor'``
-   linchpin_tag              String False    Tag to use ansible_container_name    String False    | Name of the ansible-exeuctor container
+   linchpin_tag              String False    Tag to use ansibleContainerName      String False    | Name of the ansible-executor container
                                              | **Default**: ``'ansible-executor'``
-   ansible_container_name    String False    | Image to use
+   ansible_image_name        String False    | Image to use
                                              | **Default**: ``'ansible-executor'``
    ansible_tag               String False    Tag to use jnlp_image_name           String False    | Image to use for the jnlp node